Megan Jendrick: Career

-Jendrick first made her mark on the swimming world in 1998.
+Jendrick started swimming at the age of 9 and first made her mark on the swimming world five years later in 1998.
 During the course of that year, she took 3rd in the 100-meter breaststroke at the national championships held in Clovis, California, and later captured her first national championship in that same event during the nationals held in Minneapolis, Minnesota.
 In Minnesota, she was presented the Phillips 66 Performance Award.

 At the U.S. Open that same year, in College Station, Texas, Jendrick won both the 100 and 200-meter breaststrokes.
 In the 100-meter event, she broke the 50-meter American record at the 50-meter split of the race—a rare feat—and her final time of 1:07.14 broke the American record that had been held by Olympian Tracy Caulkins for 17 years.
 To round out her year, Jendrick would win a gold (400-meter medley relay) and a bronze (100-meter breaststroke) at the Goodwill Games in New York.

 In 2000, Jendrick was the youngest medalist on the U.S. Olympic swim team and second-youngest athlete overall (only Michael Phelps was younger).
 Jendrick went on to win gold medals in the 100-meter breaststroke (setting an American record) and 4×100-meter medley relay (setting a World record), and subsequently she was featured on the cover of Sports Illustrated magazine, becoming one of a small number of women to be honored as such.
 Jendrick has additionally been featured on covers of newspapers such as The Seattle Times, The New York Times, and USA Today.

 At the 2001 World Championships in Fukuoka, Japan, Jendrick earned a silver medal on the 4×100-meter medley relay.

 After failing to make the 2004 Athens Olympic team, missing qualifying by eleven one-hundredths of a second, Jendrick retired from swimming.
 Shortly thereafter, she was inducted into the Pacific Northwest Swimming Hall of Fame, class of 2004.

 After coming out of retirement, Jendrick was the star of the 2005 World University Games in Izmir, Turkey, winning three gold medals and setting two University Games records.
 At those games, she was the only American woman to capture individual gold in two events.
 Jendrick was only the second woman to swim the 100-yard breaststroke in under a minute and was also the second woman in history to swim the 100-yard breaststroke in under 59 seconds.